I remember the time when I have been asking myself that question a lot, “How To Paint With Watercolors?”

 And so after doing some research, I decided to try painting with them myself!
 It was so much fun!!!! 🙂

-So, if you are a beginner, and are curios to start on your own – let me walk you through this quick guide on how you can start too: from which supplies to use to what basic techniques you should explore! 🙂
+So, if you are a beginner, and are curious to start on your own – let me walk you through this quick painting with watercolor 101 guide on how you can start too: from which supplies to use to what basic techniques you should explore! 🙂

 It all starts with your supplies!